Japan cancels port call by warship in South Korea amid row

-TOKYO (AP) — Japan says it has canceled a port call in South Korea by its main warship during a multilateral naval exercise as relations between the two Asian neighbors fall to their lowest level in recent years.
+TOKYO (AP) — Japan announced Tuesday it has canceled a port call in South Korea by its main warship during a multilateral naval exercise as relations between the two Asian neighbors fall to their lowest level in recent years.

-The ministry said Japan plans to participate in the rest of the exercise and hopes that bilateral ties will improve constructively.
+The ministry said it plans to participate in the rest of the exercise and hopes that bilateral ties will improve.

+The exercise also involves Southeast Asian nations and will be held in waters between South Korea and Singapore.

 Most Read Nation & World Stories